n1qzhao/RaspberryPi/README.md

 There is only one variable in the SCRIPTNAME.conf file, $toRoot.
 For normal use it should be "/", but other setting for test/special purpose.

+# bak2dev.sh, bak2folder.sh & folder2dev.sh
+Used for backup the whole raspbian system.
+Unlike dd, they just backup(and restore) the useful data, not the entire storage device.
+So that you can use a just-fit media.